atan009/vimrc/README.md

 Introduction:
 -------------
 Getting started with vim could be a really difficult and boring task.
 Although vim is a really fun and easy tool, it is so different from Geany or Cloud9.
-This pre-configured vim package is something that hopefully can help anyone who just started to use vim like it as much as we do.
+This pre-configured vim package is something that can help anyone who just started to use vim enjoy it as much as we do.

-In the package, there are a pre-configure .vimrc with all the configurations that can help coding faster.
+In the package, there is a pre-configured .vimrc with all the configurations that can help coding faster.
 Wonder why?
 Download it and you can see the result.

 As for the nine selected plugins, each are popular ones that every vim users should know.
 Want to jump between folders with a few keys?
 Want to comment a whole paragraph with just a snap?
 The nine selected plugins have features that make programming easier than ever.